carbynestack/carbynestack.github.io/docs/getting-started/deployment.md

     VCP deployments.

 1. Checkout out the [carbynestack repository](https://github.com/carbynestack/carbynestack)
-   and descend into to repository root directory using:
+   and descend into the repository root directory using:

     === "HTTP"